 Embedding Dashboards and Widgets

-You can embed Sisense dashboards and widgets in non-Sisense environments, such as in your own websites or applications, by concatenating parameters to the URL of your dashboard or widget.
-Embedding only the Data, Pulse or Admin tabs is not supported.
+You can embed Sisense dashboards and widgets in non-Sisense environments such as in your own websites or applications.
+Embedding only the Data, Pulse, or Admin tabs isn't supported.

 - Edit mode: Users can edit the dashboard/widgets directly from the non-Sisense environment.
-Editing is allowed only for users who have permissions to edit Sisense in the regular Sisense environment.
-Viewer users will not be able to edit the dashboards and widgets, even in edit mode.
+Editing is only allowed for users who have permission to edit Sisense in the regular Sisense environment.
+Viewer users won't be able to edit the dashboards and widgets, even in Edit mode.

 - View mode: All users can view the dashboards and widgets from the host environment.
-In addition, Designer users can resize dashboards, and they can also perform the actions available through the button of the dashboard/widget, such as duplicating and downloading dashboards, and renaming and deleting widgets.
+Designer users can resize dashboards, and they can also perform the actions available through the button of the dashboard/widget, such as duplicating and downloading dashboards and renaming and deleting widgets.

-Breaking Changes: From version 8.1, Designers will not be able to make any changes in view mode (including the changes listed above).
-In order for Designers to make any changes to dashboards and widgets, the host environment will have to be configured to edit mode.
+Breaking Changes: From version 8.1, Designers won't be able to make any changes in View mode (including the changes listed above).
+For Designers to make any changes to dashboards and widgets, configure the host environment to Edit mode.

-Note: To add the Embed Code option to your dashboard menu, your Administrator must enable it from the Admin page under Feature Management.
+Note: To add the Embed Code option to your dashboard menu, your Administrator must enable it from the Admin tab under Feature Management.

 To generate a URL to embed Sisense:

-- Click on the dashboard or wizard menu, and select Embed Code.
+- Click the dashboard or wizard menu and select Embed Code.